Explore This Lab

 We have found that outcomes and length of stay in patients with a ruptured brain aneurysm can be improved by optimizing the management of a catheter used to drain fluid from the brain.
 We are now leading an ongoing study to test if this drain management approach can be applied to other hospitals.

 The Chung Lab is currently supported by the National Institutes of Health (K08NS112601), the Andrew David Heitman Foundation and the Aneurysm and AVM Foundation.

 Dr. Chung has received past support from the American Heart Association and American Stroke Association, the Wyss Institute at Harvard University, and the Timothy P. Susco and Andrew David Heitman Foundation Chairs of Research from the Brain Aneurysm Foundation.

 Donor support helps advance science and enhance patient care.
-If you would like to make a gift to the Chung Lab, please visit giving.massgeneral.org and check the box to designate your gift to a specific area and note “Chung Lab.”
-You may also contact Elizabeth Barberio at firstname.lastname@example.org or 617-643-9703.
+If you would like to make a gift to the Chung Lab, please visit giving.massgeneral.org, check the box to designate your gift to a specific area and note “Chung Lab.”
+You can also contact Elizabeth Barberio at firstname.lastname@example.org or 617-643-9703 for more information.